Augusta02/assessment_meritinc/README.md

 ## Experiment 1:
 - Goal: Understand how the number of labeled points per class affects segmentation quality
-- Hypothesis: More labeled points per class should give the model more signal to learn from, resthis should return a higher mean IoU.
-I expect an incraing trend with diminishing return at higher densities.
+- Hypothesis: More labeled points per class should give the model more signal to learn from, this should return a higher mean IoU.
+I expect an increasing trend with diminishing return at higher densities.
 - Setup: Train the UNet model on number of points variable with point densities as 1,3,5,10.
 All other parameters were assigned to constant value
 - Results: